 Our values of Integrity, Collaboration, Accountability, Respect and Excellence guide our interactions with all our stakeholders, including our employees.
-We have in place a number of policies and procedures to protect the human rights of staff and contractors, including providing protection against human trafficking and slavery.

-In 2016, we reviewed and updated our human rights standards, Respecting People and Communities: ANZ's Approach to Human Rights.
+We have in place a number of policies and procedures to protect the human rights of staff and contractors, including providing protection against human trafficking and slavery, including Respecting People and Communities: ANZ's Approach to Human Rights.
 These standards reflect our ethics and values, providing guidance on the way we treat our employees, work with our customers, suppliers and other business partners and contribute to the communities in which we operate.
-The Standards apply in all markets in which we operate.
+The standards apply in all markets in which we operate.